How Can We Help

 Will claiming affect my ability to get a job in the future?

-If you possess the physical capability to fulfil the requirements of the job, pursuing a claim shouldn’t impede your prospects for future employment.
+If you’re able to meet the requirements of the job, pursuing a claim shouldn’t impede your prospects for future employment.

 How much compensation could I receive for a military hearing loss claim?